 - Introduce emergency price caps on basic grocery items.

-- 3 million new homes, including non-market and affordable housing by 2030.
+- Three million new homes, including non-market and affordable housing by 2030.

 - Ban fixed-term leases, renovictions, demovictions, and other landlord practices aimed at pushing people out of their homes and driving up rents.

-- Ban rent price-fixing and collusion by corporate landlords, including the use of shared data platforms and coordinated pricing tools; and
+- Ban rent price-fixing and collusion by corporate landlords, including the use of shared data platforms and coordinated pricing tools.

 - Recognize the right of tenant unions to negotiate with landlords.

-- Creating the new $8 billion Canadian Homes Transfer over four years, which will include:
+- Create the new $8 billion Canadian Homes Transfer over four years, which will include:

 - Requiring cities to allow more multi-unit homes in all neighbourhoods.